go-skynet/localai-website/content/howtos/easy-setup-full.md

 Unrar the demo rar file into a folder called `LocalAi`

-Open a CMD or Bash window.

-Type in `docker-compose up --pull always` -> This installs a LocalAi docker

 Move the Wizard model into the models folder.
 Do not rename it.

-Once localai is done setting up, in a new CMD or Bash window.
+Once you have moved that model into the models folder.
+Open a new CMD or Bash window.

 Open on the (Linux) SH or (Windows) BAT file, this will install all of the things needed for the program.

-Then once that is done, type `python main.py` and enjoy localai!
+Enjoy localai!